Cumberland Council area

 - The type of qualification required to enter an industry;

-- The availability of jobs related to fields of qualification in Cumberland Council area;
+- The availability of jobs related to fields of qualification in the Cumberland Council area;

 - The types of occupations which are available in an area or industry.